The only things you regret are the things you don’t do. – Michael Curtiz

 He braced himself for the bad news, and the waiter responded in surprise.
 ‘But sir, didn’t you know?
 All of the meals are included in your ticket.
 You can eat as much as you like, for free!’

 Don’t you think life is sometimes like that?
 Most people live their lives unaware of the incredible opportunities that exist all around them.
 Have you been seizing the opportunities available to you?
-How many times have we look back and wished that we have done this or that?
+How many times have you looked back and wished that you have done this or that?

-I believe one of the main reason why we sometimes intentionally let opportunities passed by is because of risk.
-An opportunity may come with associated risks especially if it going to take you to a road less travelled.
-It may get uncomfortable and you may have work harder.
-That opportunity may even turn out to be a mistake.
+One of the reasons we sometimes let opportunities passed is because of risk.
+An opportunity may come with associated risks especially if it is going to take you out of your comfort zone.
+It may get rough and you may have work harder.
+You may fail or waste your effort and time working on that opportunity.

 But consider this, life is a series of calculated risk.

-A palliative nurse who counselled the dying in their last days revealed the most common regrets they have at the end of their lives.
-Bronnie Ware is an Australian nurse who spent several years working in palliative care, caring for patients in the last 12 weeks of their lives.
+An Australian palliative nurse who counselled the dying in their last days revealed the most common regrets they have at the end of their lives.
+Her name is Bronnie Ware and she spent several years caring for patients in the last 12 weeks of their lives.